+Are you a coffee drinker?
+I love coffee and drink it daily.
 I almost never buy coffee outside of my house.
-Of course there are times when my need for caffeine means I have to buy it but for the most part I make my coffee at home (and I use this coffee maker, I love it!).
+Of course there are times when my need for caffeine means I have to buy it, but for the most part, I make my coffee at home with a coffee maker.
 So how much do I save?

 Let’s say a cup of coffee is $5 and you do that 5 days a week.
 That’s $100 month and after a year that’s $1200.

 Do you need cable on every TV you have?
-I have 3 tv’s and have cable on one.
-The bill is $35 and I’m mad I’m paying that.
-With Hulu, Netflix, and Amazon I don’t miss having tons of movie channels.
+I have 3 tv’s and had cable on one.
+The bill was $35 and I got tired of paying that.
+So now I don’t have cable at all.
+I use Hulu, Netflix, and Amazon Prime, I don’t miss having tons of movie channels.
 Most people pay around $100 a month.
 That’s $1,200 a year!

 Do you eat out often?
-I bring my food to work and I cook at home.
-If the average lunch is around $10 and you buy lunch everyday, that’s $50 a week, $200 a month, $2,400 a year.
+I bring my food to work everyday in this sleek lunch bag.
+I also cook at home almost every day.
+If the average lunch is around $10 and you buy lunch everyday that’s $50 a week, $200 a month, $2,400 a year.
 So let’s add up all of the possible savings.

 No coffee = $1,200